-On top of the discomfort of endless coughing, sneezing and nighttime congestion, many Americans also experience tooth or gum pain when they have a cold.
+On top of the discomfort of endless coughing, sneezing and nighttime congestion, many Americans also experience tooth pain or gum pain when they have a cold.

-Most of the time, tooth or gum pain when you’re sick isn’t an indicator of anything serious.
+Most of the time, tooth pain or gum pain when you’re sick isn’t an indicator of anything serious.

 But lasting or severe tooth pain when you’re under the weather could be a sign of a sinus or ear infection.
-Tooth or gum tenderness or pain when you have a cold could be because of a few reasons.
+Tooth tenderness or gum tenderness or pain when you have a cold could be because of a few reasons.
 And knowing when to see the doctor can help you find relief sooner than later.

 From sinus pressure to dry mouth, here are the reasons why your teeth may hurt when you have a cold, and how to find relief.